azplanlos/SISQLiteContext/README.md

 	myWay.adminlevel = 1;
 	NSLog(@"adminlevel %i", myWay.adminlevel);

-Use NSArray or NSMutableArray classes for relational properties.
+Use **NSMutableArray** classes for relational child properties.
+You *DON'T* have to allocate and initialize these properties!

 Connect to a database: